watkins577/Plugintestings/README.md

 # Rezi Angular Js
 Integration code for Rezi

-Files containt in this repository are used for integrating Rezi in to any website using the live JSON feed
+Files contained in this repository are used for integrating Rezi in to any website using the live JSON feed